 - Assemble the following elements of the paper in this order:

 - Cover page

-- o Abstract
+- Abstract

-- o Acknowledgements
+- Acknowledgements

-- o Thesis paper
+- Thesis paper

 Cover Page The following is a detailed model of what the thesis cover page should contain.
 All text should be centered vertically and horizontally on the page.
 Save as PDF.